DatavenueLiveObjects/LiveObjects_SDK_for_Python/README.md

 If other specific fields are necessary you need to define them.
 You need to override specific methods - e.g. `connect` which is depended on type of board.
-All specific functions are placed at the end of `hal.py`.
+All specific functions are placed in `services.py`.
-If your board needs function supporting its equipment you need to put it in this place.
+If your board needs function supporting its equipment you need to put it in this file.

 # Installation guide for uPython #